OktawiaStaburo/shadowVIMP/README.md

 ## Installation

-The `shadowVIMP` package is not (yet!) available on Cran, but you can install the development version.
+The `shadowVIMP` package is not (yet!) available on CRAN, but you can install the development version.
 Installation instructions:

 1. Create a personal access token (PAT) for yourself.
 To do this: